The IEW Method

 As a thank you for people completing their registration before the start of the busy summer months, I offer an Early Bird discount for students who are registered, with a paid registration fee and completed registration form, by May 31st.
 No other discounts are offered.

-No. Only students for whom I have received the registration fee and form are guaranteed a place in the class.
+No. Only students for whom I have received the registration fee and form are guaranteed a place in the class, for two reasons:

 Payments are made at registration, at the Parents’ Meeting when receiving materials, and at the first October class.
 If a student drops the class before the 2nd or 3rd payment, the parent has not lost all the money and I have been compensated for the time, work, and materials already spent on the student.